martinthomas/annx-doc/staff.md

 If approved, you will get a message from the admin team with your password.

 ### Verify Your Account
 You will also get an email from "empty-river-3404 <no-reply@auth0user.net>" asking you to verify your account.
+It will look like the sample below.
 Click on the verify link or on the button that says Verify Your Account.

 |![verify email image](/assets/img/verify_account.png)|